Boeing CEO Concedes 'Mistake' Made With 737 Max Jets

 Speaking ahead of the Paris Air Show, Muilenburg said Boeing is facing the event with “humility” and focused on rebuilding trust.

+The angle-measuring sensors have been implicated in the Lion Air crash in Indonesia and the Ethiopian Airlines crash in March.
+The sensors malfunctioned, alerting software to push the noses of the planes down.
+The pilots were unable to take back control of the planes.

+Boeing told the FAA of what it learned in 2017 after the Indonesia crash in October.
+Boeing and the FAA have said the warning light wasn’t critical for flight safety.

-He forecast a limited number of orders at the Paris show, the first major air show since the crashes, but said it was important to attend to talk to customers and others in the industry.
+Muilenburg forecast a limited number of orders at the Paris show, the first major air show since the crashes, but said it was important to attend to talk to customers and others in the industry.

-Muilenburg also announced that Boeing is raising its long-term forecast for global plane demand, notably amid sustained growth in Asia.
+He also announced that Boeing is raising its long-term forecast for global plane demand, notably amid sustained growth in Asia.